kinectron/kinectron/memory-bank/activeContext.md

 # Active Context

-## Current Focus: Key Stream Implementation
+## Current Focus: Depth-Key and RGBD Stream Implementation

-We've completed the raw depth stream implementation, added a comprehensive debugging system, finished refactoring the kinectron-modern client, fixed the skeleton feed initialization issue, and successfully implemented the skeleton visualization in the streamTest client.
+We've completed the raw depth stream implementation, added a comprehensive debugging system, finished refactoring the kinectron-modern client, fixed the skeleton feed initialization issue, successfully implemented the skeleton visualization in the streamTest client, and now completed the key stream implementation.

 ### Current Status